kesterling/FGDT-simulator/README.md

 The script gives examples and provide additional comments on how to set the paramters.
 See "DigitalTwin example.txt" to interpret the digital twin covariates.
 This file also provides the keys for each covariate that you can include to build a persona.
 The keys are entered in the cov_keys list in the USER PARAMETER section of the main() function.
 Importantly, the first key in the cov_keys list must be 'model' -- otherwise you can include any keys from the "DigitalTwin example.txt" file in any order.

 Each session will create a new folder in the Results subdirectory with name "trial_id_#" where the # is replaced by a random number.
 Each trial_id_# folder has a unique name so new experiements do not overwite previous experiments.
-When running an experimental session, the script will create a new trial_id_# folder and then write the following files:
+When running an experimental session, the script will create a new trial_id_# folder and then write the following files into the folder:

 - a text file reporting the parameter settings used
 - a CSV file with all personality covariates, options chosen, arguments seen, and responses